shuofan18/blog/content/home/about.md

 # List your qualifications (such as academic degrees).

 [[education.courses]]
-  course = "Ms in Applied Econometrics" institution = "Monash University"
+  course = "MS of Applied Economics and Econometrics" institution = "Monash University"

 [[education.courses]]
-  course = "BSc in International Business" institution = "Shanghai Customs College"
+  course = "B.B.A. of International business"
+  institution = "Shanghai Customs College"

 +++